Sataya Dolphin House — Complete Diving and Snorkeling Guide

 Southern Red Sea pelagics — dolphins, hammerheads, mantas — in one week

-MY JPMarine departs from Hurghada, Saturday–Saturday.
+MY JPMarine departs from Marsa Alam, Saturday–Saturday.
 17–21 dives scheduled per week.

-🚐 Airport transfers included — within the defined timeframe from Hurghada airport.
+🚐 Airport transfers included — within the defined timeframe from Marsa Alam airport.
 Transfer details →

-🦈 Sataya Dolphin House — resident spinner dolphin pod, snorkelling and diving
+🦈 Sataya Dolphin House — resident spinner dolphin pod, snorkelling in the lagoon

 🦈 Daedalus Reef — hammerhead school sightings, oceanic whitetips